plebbit/plebbit-js/README.md

 ### `Subplebbit(subplebbitOptions)`

 > Create a subplebbit instance.
+Should automatically update itself on update events if `SubplebbitOptions.address` exists.

 #### Parameters